 - Strategic planning is not an attempt to eliminate risk.

 While there are techniques in competitive strategy as there are in manufacturing, they work very differently.
 Competitive techniques always depend on the big picture.
 As opposed to "a bundle of techniques," Drucker describes strategy from a warrior's perspective of "analytical thinking and commitment of resources to action."
 He describes attempts at predicting the future as "foolish," because it is of little use to people who seek to "innovate and change the ways in which people work and live."

-Drucker's definition of "strategic planning" is what we simply call Sun Tzu's Rules.
+Drucker's definition of "strategic planning" is what we simply call Sun Tzu's competitive methods.